Lidocaine and prilocaine (Gingival)

-A dentist or other trained health professional will give you lidocaine and prilocaine in an office or clinic setting.
-The medicine is applied to the gums using a special dispenser.
+A dentist or other trained health professional will give you this medicine in an office or clinic setting.
+The medicine is applied to the gums using an applicator and a special dispenser.

-It is very important that your dentist check you closely for any problems or unwanted effects that may be caused by lidocaine and prilocaine.
+It is very important that your dentist check your progress closely for any problems or unwanted effects that may be caused by this medicine.

-lidocaine and prilocaine may cause serious types of allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Tell your dentist right away if you have a rash; itching; hoarseness; trouble with breathing; trouble with swallowing; or any swelling of your hands, face, or mouth after you receive the medicine.
+This medicine may cause serious types of allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
+Tell your dentist right away if you have a rash, itching, hoarseness, trouble with breathing or swallowing, or any swelling of your hands, face, or mouth after you receive the medicine.

-lidocaine and prilocaine may cause a rare, but serious blood problem called methemoglobinemia.
-Call your dentist right away if you develop a blue or bluish purple color on the lips, fingernails, or skin, or have headaches, dizziness, fainting, sleepiness, or trouble with breathing after you receive lidocaine and prilocaine.
+This medicine may cause a rare, but serious blood problem called methemoglobinemia.
+Call your dentist right away if you develop a blue or bluish purple color on the lips, fingernails, or skin, or have headaches, dizziness, fainting, sleepiness, or trouble with breathing after you receive this medicine.